jeroenouw/AngularMaterialFirebase/README.md

 ### Including in this project:
 * Angular 4 front-end with Material Design
-* Firebase back-end (Authentication and NoSQL database)
+* Firebase back-end (0Auth authentication and NoSQL database)
 * Home page
 * About page
 * Contact page